"The expert in anything was once a beginner."

 That's what personalization is.
-And that's how your eCommerce should feel like.
-You should know what the needs and wants of your customer are.
+And that's how your eCommerce should feel.
+You should know what the needs and wants of your customers are.

 If not, your consumers will not experience the service they look for.
 In fact, 41% of consumers switch companies because of poor personalization.

 Here are some good starting points you can do:

 Show more products that complement the purchases of your customer.
 Not only will they see new products, but they'll feel like you are looking out for them.

 I only read emails from brands that use my name.
 Who would want to open one that starts with "DEAR PURCHASE #456"?
 I definitely don't.

 Shopify has automatic tools that can put your user's name on emails.
 Make sure to use everything that can benefit you!

 You can create a separate web page for your personalized content.
 So...

 Remember to keep your eCommerce store FRESH.
 The newer, the better.